 Along with the technical innovation, Resene has always been keenly aware of the need to reduce the risk products may present to decorators and the environment, long before it became topical.
 Not only did the basic innovation of Resene waterborne paints reduce the level of toxic solvents, but other steps such as the removal of lead from Resene decorative paints in the late 1960s have been well ahead of their time.
 As paint ingredients have been identified as causing concerns for health, Resene has always immediately put into place research to identify safer paint ingredients.

 Imagine if you can using a vermilion paint coloured by pigments made from a mercury compound to paint your bathroom, or perhaps choosing a green paint containing arsenic to finish the fence painting.
-Both scenarios are ridiculous to contemplate today, yet were commonplace less than a century ago.
+Both scenarios are ridiculous to contemplate today, yet were commonplace a century ago.

 It is estimated by the Paint Quality Institute that 10% of the ozone depleting substances in the urban United States are a direct result of VOC emissions from surface coatings, including mainly standard household paints.

 Paints are manufactured using a wide range of organic and inorganic materials.
-They can contain components that can impact adversely on the environment at different stages of the product s life cycle releasing solvents and toxic substances during production, application, the service life of the coating and disposal.
+They can contain components that can impact adversely on the environment at different stages of the product’s lifecycle releasing solvents and toxic substances during production, application, the service life of the coating and disposal.